Skip to content

 PHOENIX: Process-resolved Hybrid Omniphysics Engine for Nonlinear In-situ X-evolution

-PHOENIX is a hybrid physics-based and AI-accelerated solver for simulating process-to-microstructure evolution in laser-based additive manufacturing.
+PHOENIX is a hybrid physics-based solver for simulating thermo-fluid processes in laser-based additive manufacturing.

 Key Features